ryanczm/Analytic-Musings/notes/fa/fa.md

 The core problem is: How do we translate football wisdom or tropes into statistical signals?

 There is a situation where the UK bookmakers like Bet365 price odds.
 To beat those guys, we have to beat the quants from Manchester, Liverpool and London working there.
+Scott Phillip's said on Odds on Open (Ethan Kho) - table selection is important in trading.
+Do you want to compete with the XTX autist from Holland or the guy with an ape as his profile picture?

 In terms of features: